 St Margaret’s Chapel is the oldest building in Edinburgh (within Edinburgh Castle) dating back to the 12th Century.
 This slate was from the re-roofing in the mid-1800’s.
 Coat of arms measures 20 cm high and lettering on the scroll was 3 mm.

-The stag is from a Class I Pictish Stone from Grantown-On-Spey and was originally found at a place called Cnoc-an-fruich (Freuchies or Frenchies Hillock).
+This stag is from a Class I Pictish Stone from Grantown-On-Spey and was originally found at a place called Cnoc-an-fruich (Freuchies or Frenchies Hillock).

-It’s now housed in the National Museum Of Scotland in Edinburgh.
+The Pictish stone is now housed in the National Museum Of Scotland in Edinburgh.

 It’s based on a Luckenbooth design.
 These traditional Scottish love-tokens were made and sold on the Royal Mile in Edinburgh.
 In folklore, these were also worn by nursing mothers and also known as ‘Witch-Brooches’ to protect children from the evil eye.